MoonPoet/xaprb-src/content/blog/2006/08/13/four-types-of-database-abstraction-layers.md

 ### Types of abstraction layers

 People sometimes say "SQL abstraction layer" or "database interface" fairly loosely, assuming everyone knows what they mean.
-Not so -- I've seen at least four distinct meanings in common usage:
+Not so---I've seen at least four distinct meanings in common usage:

 1. A software library to *connect to a database server* and issue queries, fetch results etc.
 2. A software library to *present a common API to different database servers*.